-The Race Director, the Safety Officer, the Dorna Representative, the Medical Director, the FIM Stewards and the Clerk of the Course will make the final inspection of the Circuit to ensure this regulation is complied with, 30 minutes prior to the beginning of the day's first Practice sessions and/or warm up.
+The Race Director, the Safety Officer, the Dorna Representative, the Medical Director, the FIM Stewards and the Clerk of the Course will make the final inspection of the Circuit to ensure this regulation is complied with, 30 minutes prior to the beginning of the day's first Official Practice sessions.

-During the final inspection lap, the yellow flag must be waved at each flag marshal post together with the display of other flags and equipment requested by the Safety Officer.
+During the final inspection lap, the waved flags, LED panels and other equipment requested by the FIM Safety Officer must be displayed at each marshal post.

-- c) Taking decisions to ensure the smooth and efficient running of the event. - d) Ensuring that the event is run within the Regulations. - e) Notification of protests to the Race Direction. - f) Immediate approval and signature with time of provisional results (Practice, Qualifying 1 and Qualifying 2 warm-ups, starting grids and races) and presentation of reports to the Event Management Committee.
+- c) Taking decisions to ensure the smooth and efficient running of the event. - d) Ensuring that the event is run within the Regulations. - e) Notification of protests to the Race Direction. - f) Immediate approval and signature with time of provisional results (Practice, Qualifying 1 and Qualifying 2, starting grids and races) and presentation of reports to the Event Management Committee.